BenGreenberg31/Final_Project/milestone-1/April_18_Report.md

 Plan to use gephi to visualize.
 Will enable filtering by attributes - particularly highlight by crew member, by director, by project to examine director's influence across different crew members and the connections crew members have had.

 ## Analysis

+Planning to use mostly python and some networkx functionality to conduct analysis.
+Unsure of exactly what it will look like as of right now.
+Discussed a lot about rough approach to answer questions.